-The Georgia Institute of Technology provides a variety of flexible working arrangements, at the discretion of department, to enable employees to serve customers, meet Institute and departmental goals, and balance personal and professional responsibilities.
+The Georgia Institute of Technology provides a variety of flexible working arrangements, at the discretion of individual departments, to enable employees to serve customers, meet Institute and departmental goals, and balance personal and professional responsibilities.
 Participating in a flexible working arrangement is a privilege and not a right.

-Flexible working arrangements are optional work arrangements that may be discontinued at any time.
-After consultation with the employee, managers determine the employee's work schedule and the employee must maintain the agreed upon schedule.
-The employee and/or the department may end the arrangement by providing written notice a minimum of 14 calendar days in advance.
-Flexible Working Agreements should be reviewed on an annual basis, and telecommuting agreements shall be limited to periods of no more than 12 months, and after review, may be extended annually in 12-month increments.
+Flexible working arrangements may be discontinued at any time.
+Employees and supervisors should discuss the schedule; however, supervisors make the final decision and employees must maintain the agreed upon schedule.
+The employee and/or the supervisor may end the arrangement by providing written notice a minimum of 14 calendar days in advance.
+Flexible Working Arrangement Agreements should be reviewed on an annual basis and shall be limited to periods of no more than 12 months, and after review, may be extended annually in 12-month increments.
 There are two exceptions to this provision: 1) when an employee is hired into a fully remote position; or 2) when the employee has been approved for remote work as a reasonable accommodation under the ADA.

-Flexible schedules should not cause a non-exempt employee to work overtime or cause any employee to work on existing holidays or conflict with leave allocation practices.
-Exceptions should be approved in advance by the Chief Human Resources Officer.
-Occasionally, an adjustment in an employee's work schedule may be required on a short term basis and such adjustments would not be apart of the Flexible Working Arrangement Agreement.
+Flexible working arrangements should not cause a non-exempt employee to work overtime or cause any employee to work on existing holidays or conflict with leave allocation practices.
+Exceptions should be approved in advance by the Georgia Tech Human Resources (GTHR).
+Occasionally, an adjustment to an employee's work schedule may be required on a short-term basis and such adjustments do not require the completion of, or updates to the Flexible Working Arrangement Agreement.
 Employees who occasionally request to telework must get supervisor approval first, but do not need to complete the Flexible Working Arrangement Agreement.

 Retention of Agreement Forms